Pick 6: Transfer quarterbacks who could make a big impact - News 12 Now

 Max Browne, Pitt

-The former USC quarterback was a huge recruit in 2012.
-Yes, 2012.
-He waited a while to get a shot to lead the Trojans and then lost his starting job to Sam Darnold in the first month of last season.
+The former USC quarterback was a huge recruit in the class of 2013.
+Yes, 2013.
+He waited three seasons to get a shot to lead the Trojans and then lost his starting job to Sam Darnold in the first month of last season.
 A graduate transfer landed him at Pitt, where he will replace former Tennessee transfer Nate Peterman.
 Browne’s talents should nicely match the pro-style system the Panthers run – with one caveat.
 Peterman thrived last year with Matt Canada as offensive coordinator, but now former Louisville and Texas assistant Shawn Watson is directing Pitt’s offense.

 Brandon Harris, North Carolina

-Note: This story has been corrected to show that Max Browne was recruited by USC in 2013, not 2012.